-\begin{remark} Let $\varrho$ be a Drinfeld $A$-module of arbitrary rank.
-Although our arguments introduce a way to generalize Theorem \ref{T:intr} when $\varrho$ is defined over $\mathbb{F}_q$ and of rank $\geq 3$, our current method does not allow us to prove similar results when some of the coefficients of $\varrho$ is in $A\setminus \mathbb{F}_q$.
+\begin{remark} Assume that $\varrho$ is a Drinfeld $A$-module of $r\geq 2$ given by $\varrho_{\theta}=\theta+A_1\tau+\dots+A_r\tau^r.$ Although our arguments introduce a way to generalize Theorem \ref{T:intr} when $\varrho$ is defined with respect to the condition that $A_i\in \mathbb{F}_q$ for all $1\leq i \leq r-1$ and $A_r\in \mathbb{F}_q^{\times}$, our current method does not allow us to prove similar results when some of the coefficients of $\varrho$ is in $A\setminus \mathbb{F}_q$.
 This is due to the difficulty of understanding the generators of $U(G_n/A)$ in that case.
 One can also generalize Theorem \ref{T:intr} for larger values of $n$, if a version of Proposition \ref{P:lattice} for such values of $n$ is understood (see \S5.3 for details).
 We hope to tackle these problems in the near future. \end{remark}